baltimoreheritage/civil-rights-heritage/confederate-memory.md

 tags: draft
 ---

+# Executive Summary

+On June 30, 2015, Baltimore City Mayor Stephanie Rawlings Blake announced plans to undertake[a formal review for Baltimore’s Confederate statues](http://mayor.baltimorecity.gov/news/press-releases/2015-06-30-mayor-rawlings-blake-announces-review-baltimore%E2%80%99s-confederate-statues).
+The Mayor announced this move in direct response to growing protests against the public display of Confederate flags and monuments throughout the country in the wake of the June 17, 2015 mass shooting at Emanuel African Methodist Episcopal Church in downtown Charleston, South Carolina.
+This study seeks to support the city’s review and informed public participation in the review process by exploring the historic context for the four Confederate monuments identified by the city’s special commission and the role of Confederate memory in Baltimore and Maryland more broadly.

+This study is closely focused on the contemporary context for the erection of these monuments between 1906 and 1948—a period during which policies and programs endorsing racial segregation and discrimination received broad support from many white voters and elected officials in Baltimore and Maryland.
+This focus builds on the past two decades of historical scholarship that has illustrated how  the theme of the “Lost Cause” shaped Civil War public memory during the late 19th and early 20th century and the relationship of Confederate memory to race and politics on a national scale.

+This study is organized chronologically from the Civil War up through the present.
+Given the significant scope of this topic, we anticipate that this document may be incomplete or unclear at points.
+We welcome comments, questions and criticisms and anticipate continuing to revise and improve this draft in the future.

 # Introduction

-Baltimore has three Confederate monuments located in public parks and on public roads:  the “Spirit of the Confederacy” (1903) on Mount Royal Avenue, the Confederate Women’s Monument (1917) on University Parkway, and the Lee-Jackson Monument (1948) located at Wyman Park Dell.
-A fourth statue on Mount Vernon Place—Chief Justice Roger Brooke Taney (1887)—memorializes a Maryland lawyer whose 1857 Dred Scott decision earned him lasting infamy as a bitter opponent of black freedom and a partisan supporter of Southern slave-holders.
+Baltimore has three Confederate monuments located on public property:  the **Confederate Soldiers and Sailors Monument ** or the **“Spirit of the Confederacy”** (1903) on Mount Royal Avenue, the ** Confederate Women’s Monument ** (1917) on University Parkway, and the ** Lee-Jackson Monument ** (1948) located at Wyman Park Dell.
+A fourth statue on Mount Vernon Place—the ** Roger Brooke Taney Monument ** (1887)—memorializes a Maryland lawyer and Supreme Court Justice whose decision in the 1857 Dred Scott case earned him lasting infamy as a bitter opponent of black freedom.

-Who built these monuments and statues?
-Why did they choose to honor Confederate rebellion when Maryland remained in the Union during the Civil War?
-What meaning did the monuments hold when they were first erected — between 22 and 83 years after the end of the Civil War?
-What meaning do they hold today – 150 years after the end of the Civil War?
+Who built these four monuments and statues?
+Why did they choose to honor Confederate rebellion when Maryland remained part of the Union during the Civil War?
+What meaning did the monuments hold when they were first erected?
+What meaning do the monuments hold today—over 150 years after the end of the Civil War and 67 years since the Lee-Jackson monument was installed?

+During and after the Civil War, many Americans from both northern and southern states understood the central role of slavery to the conflict.
+They saw the Confederate rebellion as a fight by slave-holders to preserve slavery.
+By the early 20th century, however, popular publications, exhibitions, reunions, parades and memorials all worked together transform the story of the Confederacy into a noble “Lost Cause” fought by brave and honorable men for a cause of state’s rights.
+The success of this transformation (what writer Jamelle Bouie has called a “prograganda coup, the end point of 150 years of myth-making”) continues to shape the popular and political reception of these Confederate monuments and memorials today.

-The public memory of the Civil War and memorials to Confederate veterans go beyond these four monuments.
-Two Confederate memorials stand in Loudon Park Cemetery in the section still known as Confederate Hill.
-Bronze figures of Confederate veterans and supporters (along with earlier generations of slave-holders) stand in parks across the city.
-Popular publications, exhibitions, reunions, parades and memorials all worked together transform the story of the Confederacy from a rebellion fought by slave-holders to preserve slavery into a noble “Lost Cause” fought for “state’s rights” by brave and honorable men.
-Public Confederate memorials present a uniquely a troubling reminder of the power of racism and white supremacy in Baltimore and Maryland for decades after the Civil War.
-The meaning of the works is not confined to the Civil War but reflects the racist reaction against black civil rights in Maryland and throughout the South from the 1860s to the 1960s.
+Due in part to the legacy of memorials as an intentional re-interpretation and ennobling of Confederate history, public Confederate memorials present a troubling reminder of the power of racism and white supremacy in Baltimore and Maryland between the 1880s and 1940s.
+The meaning of the works is not limited to what they say about the Civil War but what they say about the racist reaction against black civil rights in Maryland and throughout the South in the 19th and 20th centuries.

-What do we do about this legacy of racism present in our city’s monuments?
+What do we do about the legacy of racism present in our city’s monuments?
 What does a commitment to fighting racism mean for public art, historic preservation and public memory?
-Does it take the form of including diverse voices through signage, public art and programming?
-Or excluding the images and voices of white supremacy?
-Or some more deeply radical approach to restorative justice - documenting and righting past wrongs?
-If justice is our goal, how do we link symbolic, political and material concerns in the present - as they were so clearly linked in the monuments of prior generations of Baltimore residents.
+Does it require us to include diverse voices in public art through signage and programming?
+Or simply to exclude the images and voices of white supremacy?
+Or some deeper commitment to restorative justice—documenting past wrongs and working to make them right?
+If justice is our goal, then how do we link these symbolic issues to political and material concerns in the present—as they were so clearly linked in the monuments erected by earlier generations of Baltimoreans?
+These are some of the questions facing Baltimore today, which this paper hopes to inform.

-**Note:** This study prepared by Eli Pousson for Baltimore Heritage in response to the June 30, 2015 announcement <a href="http://mayor.baltimorecity.gov/news/press-releases/2015-06-30-mayor-rawlings-blake-announces-review-baltimore%E2%80%99s-confederate-statues">of a formal review for Baltimore’s Confederate Statues</a>—creating a special commission to examine these monuments and launch a public conversation about their appropriate role.
-This version was first published on September 15, 2015.

-# Historic Context

-## 1861: Civil War begins
+While Baltimore Heritage has not recommended any particular approach for the reinterpretation, removal or relocation of Baltimore’s Confederate monuments, we do hope this study encourages our neighbors, elected officials, and key decision-makers to take seriously the concerns that activists have raised about these public artworks and acknowledge their importance to Baltimore’s past, present and future.

+## Sources

+This study draws on a variety of sources nearly all accessible online for free or with a Enoch Pratt Free Library card.
+We relied extensively on contemporary accounts from the Baltimore Sun and the Afro American newspapers from the ProQuest Historical Newspaper Database.
+The Internet Archive (and Google Books) provided access to a number of relevant 19th century publications that we have linked to throughout the text.
+This study is also shaped by more recent scholarship and journalism that has drawn greater attention to public memory of the Civil War, particularly David Blight’s _Race and Reunion_, Paul Shackel’s _Memory in Black and White_, Jamelle Bouie’s writing from Slate, and Ta-Nehisi Coates’ writing for The Atlantic.
+Where this study is limited, readers can find many more details and a broader perspective in these and other related works.

+# History of Baltimore’s Confederate Memory and Monuments

+## April 26, 1861: James Ryder Randall writes the poem “Maryland, My Maryland”

+The death of  Francis X. Ward inspired of James Ryder Randall, a native Marylander living and teaching in Louisiana, to compose a poem, "Maryland, My Maryland,” published on April 26, 1861 in the New Orleans newspaper _Sunday Delta_.
+Jennie Cary, a young woman living in Baltimore, set the poem to the tune of a popular song leading to its widespread adoption by Confederate troops during the Civil War and its popularity among Maryland’s Confederate veterans after the war.
+The lyrics describe President Abraham, Lincoln as a "tyrant," "despot," and "Vandal," and in using the phrase "sic semper," provided the same words shouted by Marylander John Wilkes Booth immediately after assassinating Lincoln in 1865.[^1]

+Baltimore is famously the site of the first bloodshed associated with the Civil War.
+As Union troops marched from the President Street Station to Camden Station, a mob of Confederate supporters attacked the troops.
+In the days that followed, others destroyed railroad bridges and telegraph lines in an effort to delay, disrupt or stop the movement of Union troops through Maryland.

 Before the Civil War, the frequency of manumissions in Maryland made the state home to 74,723 free blacks, largest number of any state in the nation.
 Although many individuals in Maryland supported slavery or sympathized with the Confederate rebellion, as a whole, the state remained firmly within the Union throughout the war.
 In April 1861, after months of pressure from members of the state legislature, [Governor Hicks](https://en.wikipedia.org/wiki/Thomas_Holliday_Hicks) convened a special session of the assembly to consider a “course of action” – but lawmakers ultimately declined to consider secession ending the discussion for good.
 Other proposals for Maryland to stay “neutral” in the fight went nowhere.

-According to the Maryland Historical Society, [Guide to Civil War Sources](https://www.mdhs.org/sites/default/files/Civil_War.pdf):
+According to the Maryland Historical Society [Guide to Civil War Sources](https://www.mdhs.org/sites/default/files/Civil_War.pdf):

 > ”It is estimated that up to 60,000 Marylanders fought for the Union during the Civil War.
 Maryland raised 20 infantry and four cavalry regiments for Union service, along with six artillery batteries.
 There were no official Maryland troops in the Confederacy, but sympathetic Marylanders organized infantry, cavalry, and artillery units.
 Others joined military outfits from other states.
 As many as 25,000 Marylanders fought for the South in the war.
 On the whole, those officers who fought for the Confederacy tended to represent the landed gentry of Maryland, while Union officers were more likely to be farmers or artisans.
 Those Marylanders fighting for the Confederacy suffered greater combat losses than those who sided with the North.

 A variety of forces began to challenge slavery early in the war.
 In April 1862, the emancipation of enslaved people in Washington, DC created new opportunities for enslaved blacks to escape from bondage.
 In 1863, the federal government began recruiting for the new U.S. Colored Troops, enlisting over 8,700 black men in six Maryland regiments.

+In 1864, Maryland passed a new state constitution abolishing slavery.
+The passage of the 14th Amendment and 15th Amendment to the Constitution  passage of the 14th and 15th amendments, etc. Maryland only ratified the amendments well after they came into effect: 1959 (for the 14th) and 1973 (for the 15th).

 ## 1865: Loudon Park Memorial Association established